 THE SMITH FAMILY

-Spencer and his parents, Alli and Nate.
+Spencer and his parents, Alli and Nate, and younger sister Sydney.

 “WE’RE FOCUSED ON GIVING SPENCER THE VERY BEST LIFE WE POSSIBLY CAN, AND TREASURING EVERY MOMENT WE SPEND WITH OUR LITTLE GUY.
 BUT THERE IS SO MUCH TO DO TO ADVANCE THE EFFORT TO FIND A SANFILIPPO CURE.
 WE HOPE OUR FAMILY AND FRIENDS CAN HELP US FUNDRAISE TOWARD THIS MISSION AND HELP US NOT ONLY SAVE SPENCER BUT CONTRIBUTE TO THE WORLD OF RARE DISEASE IN A MEANINGFUL WAY.”

 SPENCER SMITHCurrent Age: 6 Home State: Massachusetts Diagnosis Date: September 9, 2016 Sanfilippo Type: MPS IIIA Parents: Alli and Nate Sibling: Sydney

 What it felt like when we learned our child has Sanfilippo Syndrome…

 We were shocked and devastated.
 We never expected to hear that our son has an incurable neurological disorder and that he may not live past his teens.
 It felt like we were having a bad dream.
 We’d had genetic testing done to determine the cause of his hearing loss, and never ever did we think we’d get this news, which has turned our world upside down.